 Investing all of your savings into stocks and shares is never a good idea.
 Particularly if this is your first time investing.
 Like anything you are doing for the first time, you will make mistakes but these mistakes will be costly.

 A better smart stock investment strategy is to save up some money specifically for investing in stocks and to practice on trading apps first.
-You can keep track of your trades in one of our trader notebooks.
+You can keep track of your trades in notebooks.

 Fintech companies like Revolut not only allow you to buy stocks straight from your bank account they also allow you to put some money away in vaults which you can label specifically for investing in stocks and shares.